Pixlskull/eg-react/notes.md

 Creates NavigationContext with flanked features

 **DisplayModes**
-Contains a bunch of enums for display settings, not sure why some are consts
+Contains a bunch of 4ms for display settings, not sure why some are consts

 **DisplayedRegionModel**
 Contains navigationContext, and decides the viewing area